jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Cloud Router

 ### Introduction
-The configuration of the Google Cloud Router is dependent on the Google API response of the Google Routers as the primary response.
+The configuration of the Google Cloud Router is dependent on the Google API response of the Google Cloud Router as the primary response.
 The Google API provides detailed information regarding the configuration of the routers, including its name, region, network and etc.

 ### Content
 Below are the Google APIs used to generate this configuration.